English Language Requirements for PhD Students

 English language requirement may be waived if an applicant:

-- has completed secondary or university-level higher education in English in the USA, Canada, Australia, New Zealand or in any of the EU/EEA member states.
+- has completed secondary or university-level higher education in English in the USA, Canada, Australia, New Zealand, United Kingdom or in any of the EU/EEA member states.
+The language of instruction must be written on educational documents.
+If this information is not written there, you must ask an additional official document from the university.
 In the case of studies in an offshore campus or via online studies, a recognised English proficiency certificate is still required;

-- has studied in English (with English as the medium of instruction), as a full-time student for at least one academic semester, in a higher education institution in the USA, Canada, Australia, New Zealand or in any of the EU/EEA member states.
-The transcript of records must include information that the applicant was enrolled in a programme taught in English;
+- has studied in English (with English as the medium of instruction), as a full-time student for at least one academic semester, in a higher education institution in the USA, Canada, Australia, New Zealand, United Kingdom or in any of the EU/EEA member states.
+The transcript of records must include information that the applicant was enrolled in a programme taught in English.
+If this information is not written on the transcript, you must ask an additional official document from the university;

-- has worked in an English-speaking research group for one academic semester in a higher education institution in the USA, Canada, Australia, New Zealand or in any of the EU/EEA member states.
-The head of the research group must issue a letter confirming the working language of the group, the work period and the tasks of the applicant.
+- has worked in an English-speaking research group for one academic semester in a higher education institution in the USA, Canada, Australia, New Zealand, United Kingdom or in any of the EU/EEA member states.
+The head of the research group must issue an official letter confirming the working language of the group, the work period and the tasks of the applicant.

+NB!
 Please note that these are the only exemptions.
-If your situation is not described here, you must provide a sufficient proof of English language proficiency.
+If your situation is not described here (including the country or region where you previously studied), you must take a recognised English language exam.